henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 ```

 - How many complete (>70% aligned) core genes are there in the assembly, according to the CEGMA output?
 How many partial (>30% aligned)?

+CEGMA was more or less succeeded by a new program called [BOSCO](http://busco.ezlab.org/), which is currently not available on UPPMAX, but as we're test-running it at the moment it should be made available within too long.